Five-Stack/Management-System-Server/apUseReadme.md

 **User API Documentation**

-CarrierBridge provides a User API that allows you to manage user-related operations.
+ManagementSystem provides a User API that allows you to manage user-related operations.
 This API includes the following endpoints:

 <a name="user-get"></a>